kertvintugado/ProfessionalProfile/README.md

 # ProfessionalProfile
 Professional Profile
-Repository that contains my professional resume, technical and leadership certificates and cover letter
+Repository that contains My Professional Resume, Technical and Leadership Certificates and Cover Letter Passionate on Coding, Pharmateuticals Industry, Leadership and Management, Manufacturing Execution and Operations Software.